pipegalera/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a recent graduate in Economics from Københavns Universitet (September 2020).
-I have worked as a data analyst/quantitative research asistant for the last years in academia.
+I have worked as a data analyst/quantitative research assistant for the last years in academia.
 Looking for transitioning to industry.